 You might even lose your license.
 Meanwhile your mate is totally in the clear.
 There are even cases of people getting caught with THC (the main chemical in cannabis) in their saliva a couple of days after smoking.

 There are good reasons why we have a cut-off of 0.05% for alcohol.
-This allows for the situation where you have such a small amount of alcohol that it’s not actually making you unsafe, you’re still able to drive.
-Therefore if you have a couple, you won’t get done the next morning.
+This allows for the situation where you have such a small amount of alcohol that it’s not actually making you unsafe.
+You are still able to drive.
+Therefore if you have a couple of drinks, you won’t get “done” the next morning.

 It means if you have some without even noticing, like in a dessert, you’re all right.
 If cannabis is going to be legal, we need the same sort of system.